What is geothermal energy? The benefits it can have on your business

 What is geothermal energy?

-Geothermal energy refers to the heat that’s beneath the earth’s surface.
-Deep down, near the earth’s core, there is an abundance of heat and steam from hot rocks that can be harnessed and turned into power above the earth’s surface.
+Geothermal energy refers to the heat that’s beneath Earth’s surface.
+Deep down, near Earth’s core, there is an abundance of heat and steam from hot rocks that can be harnessed and turned into power above the surface.

-Geothermal is a great low-carbon, renewable energy source.
-Every day the earth continues to absorb heat from the sun - so it’s unlikely to completely run out like traditional non-renewable sources of energy like oil, coal and gas.
+Geothermal is a great, low-carbon, renewable energy source.
+Every day the planet continues to absorb heat from the sun, so it’s unlikely to completely run out like traditional non-renewable sources of energy like oil, coal and gas.

 And because it’s low-maintenance, you would think it would play a larger part in our energy mix.
-But currently, it only makes up 0.3% of the UK’s annual heat demand.
+But the latest research shows that it only makes up 0.3% of the UK’s annual heat demand

 Why?
 Historically, government funding for geothermal has been limited, but this is slowly changing.